 10 Health Effects Caused by Smoking You Didn't Know About

 By 1964, it was official: The U.S. Surgeon General confirmed that cigarette smoking causes lung cancer.
-But in the 50 plus years that followed, we learned that smoking is responsible for a heap of other awful diseases, contributing to the tobacco epidemic we face today.
+But in the 50 plus years that followed, we learned that smoking is responsible for a heap of other awful diseases, contributing to the 480,000 lives lost to tobacco we face today.

 Here are some health consequences of smoking you might not have heard before…

 Smoking doesn't do your peepers any good.
 Smoking increases your risk of age-related macular degeneration, the leading cause of blindness in adults over the age of 65.

 Type 2 Diabetes